ali-haris/Outdoor-Object-Detection-for-Visually-Impaired-People-FYP-/readme.md

 # 🎯 Outdoor Object Detection for Visually Impaired People

-A real-time object detection system designed to assist visually impaired individuals by identifying outdoor objects using a camera and providing **audio feedback** using **YOLOv8–YOLOv10** and **Streamlit**.
+A real-time object detection system designed to assist visually impaired individuals by identifying outdoor objects using a camera and providing **audio feedback** using **YOLOv5, YOLOv8 YOLOv9 and YOLOv10** and **Streamlit**.

 ---